mph-/lcapy/doc/install.rst

    $ pip install git+https://github.com/mph-/lcapy.git#egg=lcapy

-However, it is better to clone the git repository if you wish to make fixes.
+However, it is better to fork or clone the git repository if you wish to make fixes.

 Installation for development